 STEP 4: Apply a spray treatment.

 One of the best wasp sprays can be used to spray the nest.
 The best time to approach the nest for spraying (and when using any other remedies) is at night, when the colony is the least active and most yellow jackets are inside the nest.
-While wearing clothing that covers any exposed skin to prevent any possible stings, spray the nest by following the directions on the yellow jacket spray.
-If there is activity at the nest at the same time the next day, spray it again.
+While wearing clothing that covers any exposed skin to prevent any possible stings, the homeowner or a pro will need to spray the nest by following the directions on the yellow jacket spray.
+If there is activity at the nest at the same time the next day, they’ll want to spray it again.

 STEP 5: Hang yellow jacket traps.

 Homeowners can consider a one of the best wasp traps or a DIY trap to draw these pests away from their homes.
-Put bait (mentioned above) inside a trap and hang it where the most yellow jacket activity is occurring.
-You’ll want to check the trap every few days once activity around it seems to have lessened to see if it needs more bait.
+They’ll need to put bait (mentioned above) inside a trap and hang it where the most yellow jacket activity is occurring.
+Residents will want to check the trap every few days once activity around it seems to have lessened to see if it needs more bait.
 Hanging traps will be especially helpful for colonies that have made a nest within the walls or another area on the exterior of the home.

 What Attracts Yellow Jackets?